sitedata/checklyhq.com/site/content/docs/browser-checks/_index.md

 ## More Puppeteer and Playwright resources

-- [theheadless.dev](https://theheadless.dev/) free & open source knowledge base for Puppeteer and Playwright (maintained by Checkly).
+- [Headless Automation guides](/learn/headless), a free & open source knowledge base for Puppeteer and Playwright (maintained by Checkly).
 - [pptr.dev](https://pptr.dev/) is the official API documentation site for the Puppeteer framework.
 - [playwright.dev](https://playwright.dev/) is the official API documentation site for the Playwright framework.
 - [awesome-puppeteer](https://github.com/transitive-bullshit/awesome-puppeteer) is a great GitHub repo full of Puppeteer